steventhesis/dpprl/README.md

 # Acknowledgments

-This project is heavily heavily built on the LIRD model, and by using the following papers:
+This project is heavily built on the LIRD model, and by using the following papers:

 egipcy.
 (2020).
 List-wise recommendation framework based on deep reinforcement learning. https://github.com/egipcy/LIRD.
 GitHub.
 Zhao, X., Zhang, L., Xia, L., Ding, Z., Yin, D., & Tang, J. (2019).
 Deep reinforcement learning for list-wise recommendations.